Goodbye Charlie: Reception

-According to Fox records, the film needed to earn $7 million in rentals in order for the studio to break even on its release.
-The film ultimately failed to make this goal, making only $4,555,000.
+According to Fox records, the film needed to earn $7 million in rentals for the studio to financially break even on its release.
+The film ultimately failed to make this goal, earning $4,555,000.

+George Axelrod's play debuted on Broadway in 1959 starring Lauren Bacall and Sydney Chaplin, produced by Leland Hayward, and directed by Axelrod.
+It was not a success, running for 109 performances.

+The New York Times critic Bosley Crowther led his review of the film by panning the play and the movie: "… 'Goodbye, Charlie,' was bad enough on the stage.
+On the screen, it is a bleak conglomeration of outrageous whimsies and stupidities.
+And it has Debbie Reynolds and Tony Curtis so sadly cast in distasteful roles that it causes even a hardened moviegoer to turn away from it in pain and shame."
+Crowther concluded, "Under Vincente Minnelli's direction, the film has a certain style and pace.
+But it is much more vulgar than stylish, much more sluggish and dull than fast."

-Diabolique magazine later wrote "It's not that shocking to see the star of Spartacus (1960)... make moves on a woman not knowing she's a man, but it is a surprise to see Boone to do it.
+In 2019, Stephen Vagg reviewed the film in Diabolique magazine: "It's not that shocking to see the star of Spartacus (1960)... make moves on a woman not knowing she's a man, but it is a surprise to see Boone to do it.
 He later admitted to having a drinking problem around this time and shot some scenes for the movie while drunk....
 This film remains resolutely undiscovered by queer/feminist film analysts, despite its subject matter and bisexual director...
-I think this is in part because Reynolds’ performance is so utterly sexless.
+I think this is in part because Reynolds's performance is so utterly sexless.
 It holds any feeling of kinkiness at bay.
 However, there's no denying it because Boone plays a guy who effectively tries to make out with a dude."
-The magazine also pointed out the opening scene features a tracking shot at a party where a man gets upset and shoots the man sleeping with his wife just like in Boogie Nights (1997).
+The magazine also points out that the opening scene features a tracking shot at a party where a man gets upset and shoots the man sleeping with his wife, similar to Boogie Nights (1997).

+On Rotten Tomatoes, the film has 50% rating, based on 8 contemporary and modern reviews.